HaojieZheng/BadmintonScoreCounter/Readme.txt

 ranking feature to award the best player, or the player with the best turnout rate, or just as a record to calculate membership fees.

+The app is available on the app store at: https://play.google.com/store/apps/details?id=com.haojie.badmintonscorecounter&hl=en

 == Change Log ==
  1.2    Fix Landscape mode